ane/ebi/README.md

 deal with dumb objects (DTOs), the API may be dealing with HTTP request objects.
 Thus, the API is closer to the actual implementation.

-Consequently, the **Core** layer is the unduplicated, non-overlapping part of the application: you may have multiple APIs for the same set of interactors, and multiple *hosts* for each API, but at the fundamental level, there's only one canonical implementation of the core.
+Consequently, the **Core** layer is the non-duplicated, non-overlapping part of the application: you may have multiple APIs for the same set of interactors, and multiple *hosts* for each API, but at the fundamental level, there's only one canonical implementation of the core.